-A club can allow an FEO entry for a dog that measures up at a trial and the handler wants to run the dog at a lower jump height for exhibition only.
+A club can allow an FEO entry for any dog in Elite, Open, Novice that measures up at a trial and the handler wants to run the dog at a lower jump height for exhibition only.
 Or a handler that wants to run a dog at a height that is lower than what the dog's measurement indicates it should jump, per the jump height table, shall run as FEO.
 The dog would not be eligible for any placements or qualifying scores.